MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/tutorial-migrating-to-ul.md

     For more information about advanced configurations available, see [Admin Guide: Custom configurations for the Azure Information Protection unified labeling client](rms-client/clientv2-admin-guide-customizations.md).

 > [!NOTE]
 > To leverage the settings you've defined for the unified labeling platform, end-users must have the unified labeling client installed on their machines.
-These advanced settings are not be available for users who have only built-in labeling provided by Office 365.
 >
+> These advanced settings are not available for users who have only built-in labeling provided by Office 365.
+>

 ### Define label conditions in the labeling admin center

 Unified labeling conditions provide more flexibility and better accuracy than their counterparts that had been created in the Azure portal.

-Create your labeling conditions manually in your labeling admin center, including the Microsoft 365 compliance center, Microsoft 365 security center, or the Microsoft 365 Security & Compliance Center, to leverage all of the labeling condition features available.
+To leverage all of the labeling condition features available in MIP, create your labeling conditions manually in your labeling admin center.
+Supported admin centers include:

+- The Microsoft 365 compliance center
+- The Microsoft 365 security center
+- The Microsoft 365 Security & Compliance Center

 For more information, see [What sensitivity labels can do](https://docs.microsoft.com/microsoft-365/compliance/sensitivity-labels#what-sensitivity-labels-can-do) in the Microsoft 365 documentation.

 > [!TIP]
-> If you have any custom sensitive information types created for use with Office 365 DLP or Microsoft Cloud App Security, [apply them as-is to unified labeling](https://docs.microsoft.com/microsoft-365/compliance/apply-sensitivity-label-automatically).
+> If you have any custom sensitive information types created for use with Office 365 DLP or Microsoft Cloud App Security, apply them as-is to unified labeling.
+For more information, see the [Microsoft 365 documentation](https://docs.microsoft.com/microsoft-365/compliance/apply-sensitivity-label-automatically).
 >

 ## Deploy a unified labeling client

 Deploy a client that supports unified labeling across your users' machines to ensure that they will be able to use your unified labeling policies and labels.

 Users must have a supported client that can connect to your labeling admin center and pull the unified labeling policy.
-Supported admin centers include the Microsoft 365 compliance center, the Microsoft 365 security center, and the 365 Security & Compliance Center.

 For more information, see:
 - [Non-Windows platforms](#non-windows-platforms)